bradfitz/gomemcache/README.md

 ## Brian's F*#%ing It Up...

+Using Brad Fitzpatrick's code (https://github.com/bradfitz/gomemcache) and making it work on App Engine Standard Environment

 Bradfitz's Golang Memcached client package is awesome, except when doing something goofy (like trying to deploy a memcached Compute Engine instance and make it talk to App Engine Standard -- what the hell, you ask?
 Trying to work around Cloud Functions' Node.js inability to talk to App Engine Memcache gracefully).
 This is my attempt to merge the App Engine Socket: http://google.golang.org/appengine/socket with Brad's masterpiece...

-Viewer Discretion Advised - I have no clue what I'm doing.

 (From Brad's original):